Why is my drip edge damaged

 Roofing

-The answer to 'why is my drip edge damaged' is that the drip edge can become damaged over time due to a variety of factors, such as weather exposure, corrosion, or improper installation.
-Drip edges are the metal strips installed along the edges of a roof to direct water away from the fascia board and prevent leaks, but they can become bent, cracked, or detached from the roof.
+The answer to 'why is my drip edge damaged' is that the drip edge can become damaged due to a few common causes, including weathering, physical impact, or improper installation.
+Drip edges are the metal flashing installed along the edges of your roof to help direct water away from the fascia and exterior walls.
+Over time, the drip edge can become bent, cracked, or detached from the roof, which can lead to leaks and water damage.

 Step-by-Step Guide